JoArrow/git-exercise/cookbook.md

 - ingredient 2
 - ingredient 3

-Instrucitions: first do A, then B and finally C.
+Instructions: first do A, then B and finally C.